-A "general guardianship" may be needed over an adult if the adult is incompetent, meaning the person is unable to take care of himself or herself due to mental illness, mental deficiency, disease, or mental incapacity.
+A "general guardianship" may be needed over an adult if the adult is incapacitated, meaning the person is unable to take care of himself or herself due to mental illness, mental deficiency, disease, or mental incapacity.
 A "special guardianship" may be needed if the adult is of limited capacity, meaning the person can make some, but not all decisions necessary for his or her own care.

 A guardianship case usually must be filed in the county where the proposed protected person has been living for the past six months.
 There are some exceptions to this general rule.
 Legal advice is strongly recommended when deciding where to file for guardianship over a person who has not been in Nevada for six months or more.
 See Lawyers & Legal Help for information on where to get legal advice.

-- Guardianship over the Person: this type of guardianship means the guardian is responsible for the well-being and care of the ward.
+- Guardianship over the Person: this type of guardianship means the guardian is responsible for the well-being and care of the protected person.
 The guardian will be able to make personal and medical decisions for the person, including healthcare decisions, decisions about where the person will live, and in the case of children, decisions regarding school.

 - Guardianship over the Estate: this type of guardianship allows the guardian to make financial decisions for the person.
-It is important to know that court approval is typically needed to spend or sell any of the ward’s assets, even after a guardianship is granted.
+It is important to know that court approval is typically needed to spend or sell any of the person’s assets, even after a guardianship is granted.

-- Guardianship over the Person and Estate: this type of guardianship allows the guardian to make personal, medical, and financial decisions for the ward.
+- Guardianship over the Person and Estate: this type of guardianship allows the guardian to make personal, medical, and financial decisions for the protected person.